egrieco/statical/README.md

 - [x] ~~_Make all paths relative to the config file_~~ (2023-09-09)
 - [x] ~~_Prompt with instructions on how to use Statical if config file is not present or provided._~~ (2023-09-14)
 - [x] ~~_Add `--restore-missing-assets` option_~~ (2023-09-14)
+- [ ] Add auto-retrieval of authentication cookies from browsers

 ### Setup and Configuration (Future Work)